Back to Articles

 • Why service-led handling reduces Revenue back-and-forth for complex SPCCC cases

-• How MyTaxRebate's no-refund-no-fee model makes professional review cost-effective for complex cases
+• How MyTaxRebate's fee-only-on-success basis makes professional review cost-effective for complex cases

 • Most SPCCC edge cases involve conditions that applied for only part of a tax year, not cleanly for the full year.